Special Collections & Archives

 The specific mission of the Area Research Center is to:

 - House and maintain the six-county regional collections belonging to the Wisconsin Historical Society, that document the social, business, economic, demographic, political, governmental, and administrative history of the Chippewa Valley.
+The Eau Claire Area Research Center is responsible for collection from a geographic region consisting of the Wisconsin Counties of Eau Claire, Chippewa, Clark, Taylor, Rusk, and Buffalo.

 - Make these collections available to the university community and the public.